nhost/nhost/README.md

 ## Frontend Support

-The all-powerful single `nhost` command will offer you the option of cloning frontend templates for framework of your choice (NuxtJs, NextJs, ReactJs, etc.) in the `{app_root}/web` directory, which will be preinstalled with all the Nhost libraries and plugins required to allow you to immediately start developing your frontend app.
+The single `nhost` command will **optionally** offer you the option of cloning frontend templates for framework of your choice (NuxtJs, NextJs, ReactJs, etc.) in the `{app_root}/web` directory, which will be preinstalled with all the Nhost libraries and plugins required to allow you to immediately start developing your frontend app.

-This is an **optional** choice, and you can refuse to clone these frontend templates if you wish to manually install the required Nhost plugins and libraries for your frontend app.

 # Installation